-We’re very excited to be sharing 20 fantastic Spring Science Activities to try at home.
-As always, you don’t need any special equipment, just things you’ll either already have around the house or that you can buy easily and cheaply from a supermarket.
+We’re very excited to be sharing some fantastic spring science investigations to try at home.
+As always, you don’t need any special equipment, just things you either already have around the house or that you can buy easily and cheaply from a supermarket.

 Spring is the perfect time of year to get out in the garden and learn about weather, plants, and animals, so these form the main theme of the collection.

 Can you plant some plants in your garden and explain about the different parts to someone else?
 Do you know why you should plant plants in a sunny spot?
 Or, why flowers are brightly coloured?

 Find out the conditions needed for a seed to germinate with our bean in a jar.

 If you look inside a flower can you spot the male and female parts?
 The pollen ( yellow or orange powder ) is held on the male parts ( Stamen – anther and filament ) while the female area ( Carpel – stigma, style, ovary ) contains the parts that will become seeds after pollination.
 Dissecting a flower is a great way to learn about the different parts.

 Grow a plant in the light and one in the dark, you should see that the plant in the dark doesn’t grow as well and has yellow leaves.

 Discover how plants transport water up their stem with this capillary action investigation.